 Geoffrey Plantagenet was the illegitimate son of King Henry II, the first of the Plantagenet Kings.
-Geoffrey's mother's is not known with certainty, but she is thought to have been a woman named Ykenai.
+The identity of Geoffrey's mother is not known with certainty, but she is thought to have been a woman named Ykenai.
 Geoffrey is known to have had a maternal half-brother called Peter.

-Geoffrey was born before his father succeeded to the throne of England in 1154, shortly after Henry's accession to the throne, Ykenai brought her three year old son to court to present him to his father, the king acknowledged the child and took him into the royal household to be brought up with his legitimate children.
-What Henry's wife, Eleanor of Aquitaine's opinion was on the matter has gone unrecorded, but she can hardly have been pleased by this clear evidence of Henry's unfaithfullness even in the early days of their marriage.
+Geoffrey was born before his father succeeded to the throne of England in 1154, shortly after Henry's accession to the throne, Ykenai brought her three-year-old son to court to present him to his father, the king acknowledged the child and took him into the royal household to be brought up with his legitimate children.
+What Henry's wife, Eleanor of Aquitaine's opinion was on the matter has gone unrecorded, but she can hardly have been pleased by this clear evidence of Henry's unfaithfulness even in the early days of their marriage.

 The canons of York were soon to discover that their election of Geoffrey as archbishop had been an imprudent one.
 The new archbishop, whose "tumultuous nature" became more apparent as he grew older, inherited in full measure the stormy Plantagenet character.

-Soon after his appointment as Archbishop, Geoffrey arrived late for the Vespers of the Vigil of the Epiphany, and was anoyed to discover the dean had begun the service in his absence and promptly ordered it to begin again, the irritated dean, ordered the choir to continue, when they halted in obedience to Geoffrey, the treasurer responded by having all the lights extinguished.
+Soon after he was appointed Archbishop, Geoffrey arrived late for the Vespers of the Vigil of the Epiphany and was annoyed to discover the dean had begun the service in his absence and promptly ordered it to begin again.
+The irritated dean ordered the choir to continue, when they halted in obedience to Geoffrey, the treasurer responded by having all the lights extinguished.
 The furious Geoffrey had the cathedral placed under interdict.
-The situation went from bad to worse, the following day at celebrations for the Epiphany the ill feeling was renewed, when instead of the apology he had ardently expected, the archbishop was abused in public by the dean and treasurer to which he reacted by excommunicating them both and no service could be held due to Geoffrey's interdict.
+The situation went from bad to worse, the following day at celebrations for the Epiphany the ill-feeling was renewed, when instead of the apology he had ardently expected, the archbishop was abused in public by the dean and treasurer to which he reacted by excommunicating them both and no service could be held due to Geoffrey's interdict.

-Geoffrey soon became involved in a quarrel with Hugh du Puiset, the dispute between the pair continued for years and resulted in many appeals to the Pope and to King Richard, which culminated in the enfuriated Geoffrey excomminicating Puiset.
-Queen Eleanor and Hubert Walter made an attempt to to settle the dispute in March 1192 which failed when the intransigent Geoffrey demanded a pledge of obedience from Puiset, who in turn required an admission from Geoffrey that his excommunication had not been just.
-The issue was finally settled by the Pope in October, 1192.
+Geoffrey soon became involved in a quarrel with Hugh du Puiset, the dispute between the pair continued for years and resulted in many appeals to the Pope and to King Richard, which culminated in the infuriated Geoffrey excommunicating Puiset.
+Queen Eleanor and Hubert Walter attempted to settle the dispute in March 1192 which failed when the intransigent Geoffrey demanded a pledge of obedience from Puiset, who in turn required an admission from Geoffrey that his ex-communication had not been just.
+The issue was finally settled by the Pope in October 1192.

-On the death of King Richard in 1199, his brother John succeeded to the throne, King John restored Geoffrey to his archiepiscopal estates, which heralded the resignation of a number of Geoffrey's opponents, and for a short period peace prevailed in York.
+On the death of King Richard in 1199, his brother John succeeded to the throne.
+King John restored Geoffrey to his archepiscopal estates, which heralded the resignation of several Geoffrey's opponents, and for a short period peace prevailed in York.
 Geoffrey was frequently in his half brother John's company in 1199, and the two initially appear to have shared a good relationship.

-In October 1200, however Geoffrey stoutly opposed his brother in refusing to allow the collection of a tax on land on his property, and in retaliation, John confiscated his estates.
+In October 1200, however, Geoffrey stoutly opposed his half-brother in refusing to allow the collection of a tax on land on his property, and in retaliation, John confiscated his estates.
 Geoffrey proceeded to excommunicate the new sheriff of Yorkshire, James of Poterne, who had ravaged his lands.
 In November 1200, Geoffrey and John met at the funeral of Hugh of Lincoln at which they were reconciled and his confiscated lands restored.
-Geoffrey however, still stubbornly refused to allow the collection of the tax on his lands, leading to the reconciliation between the brothers being short lived.
+Geoffrey however, still stubbornly refused to allow the collection of the tax on his lands, leading to the reconciliation between the brothers being short-lived.

-The peace however, was fated not to last, further disputes regarding appointments in York arose, Geoffrey acquired the support of Pope Innocent which enabled to secure the appointment of some of his own candidates.
-He submitted to King John in 1206, and his lands were returned to him.
+The peace, however, was fated not to last, further disputes regarding appointments in York arose, Geoffrey acquired the support of Pope Innocent which enabled him to secure the appointment of some of his own candidates.
+He submitted to King John in 1206 and his lands were returned to him.
 But in 1207 he incurred the king's wrath when he led the clergy in their refusal to pay taxation and was forced into exile.

 Before going into exile the archbishop angrily excommunicated anyone who attempted to collect the tax in his archdiocese thus bringing to an end his stormy career in England.
 John, who had himself inherited his fair share of the famous Angevin temper, furiously confiscated Geoffrey's estates in retaliation.